- Welcome to the Knowledge Base

 The Day view of a calendar Landing Page in Workbooks will appear as below:

 Within the Week or Day view, you will see an hour by hour breakdown of your records.
-This is particularly useful when arranging meetings, as the view allows you to quickly see your availability.
+This is particularly useful when arranging meetings, as the view allows you to see your availability quickly.

 You can page forward to the next day, week or month by clicking the right arrow at the bottom of the page.
 It is also possible to select the date you wish to view using the date picker.
 Either way, the calendar will display in whichever mode you have selected on the top right of the Landing Page.

-NOTE: Today's date will show up in yellow.
+NOTE: Today's date will be highlighted.
 Workbooks will give that day's date and the current time.
 The time will update automatically.